-On October 5, 2017, the Board authorized collection of an updated CFC pursuant to the California CFC Legislation to fund costs of a ConRAC and its share of a CTS at LAX (Projects).
-The Board authorized collection of CFCs of \$7.50 per day for the first five days of each car rental contract, starting January 1, 2018, by rental car companies serving LAX.
-The Board authorized an increase in the CFC daily rate to \$9.00 per day for the first five days of each car rental contract, effective the first day of the month following the commencement of rental car services to the public in the ConRAC, or such other earlier day if the Board determines that it is the best interest of the Projects to collect the increased CFC daily rate of \$9.00 earlier.
+In November 2001, in anticipation of constructing a ConRAC identified in LAX's master plan, the Board approved collection of CFCs of \$10.00 per rental contract and began collections in August 2007.
+On October 5, 2017, the Board authorized collection of an updated CFC pursuant to the California CFC Legislation to fund costs of a ConRAC and its share of a common-use transportation system (CTS) at LAX.
+The Board authorized collection of CFCs of \$7.50 per day for the first five days of each car rental contract, effective January 1, 2018, by rental car companies serving LAX.
+On June 20, 2019, the Board authorized collection of \$9.00 per day for the first five days of each car rental car companies serving LAX.